 No campaign materials besides the Civic Betterment Party brochure are allowed at the Town Meeting.
 No candidate campaign materials will be allowed in the Civic Center nor within 100 feet of the Town Meeting site.

 All ballot collection boxes are in the back of Wiedner Auditorium.
 All candidates remain in Clayton North, or in the designated seating area in Wiedner Auditorium, while balloting is open.

 Registration and Vote Tabulation

-Traditionally, members of the League of Women Voters of Glen Ellyn as well as the Wheaton League have graciously assisted the CBP by registering voters and tabulating votes.
-(CBP members tabulate election results for CBP officers and Nominating Committee members.)
+Traditionally, members of the League of Women Voters of Glen Ellyn have graciously assisted the CBP by tabulating votes.
+CBP members tabulate election results for CBP officers and nominating committee members.

 Vote tabulation typically begins at approximately 1 p.m.
-Each candidate is be allowed, if desired, to have one poll watcher in the tabulation room during the vote counting process.
-This is not mandatory and is up to each candidate.
+Each candidate is allowed, if desired, to have one poll watcher in the tabulation room during the vote counting process.
+This is not mandatory and is at the discretion of each candidate.
 The poll watchers may not participate in, nor interfere with, the vote counting.
 Once the poll watcher enters the counting room, he or she must remain in the room until all ballots are counted.

 Announcement of results

 The CBP President appoints three election judges—traditionally supplied by the League of Women Voters—to count and certify the results of the elections.
 The results are announced at the Civic Center at the conclusion of the tabulation.
 The Town Meeting is adjourned after the announcement of results.